 Ownership and Control Map

-The practical question in governance is not “do we have controls?” — it is “which control applies here, and who is responsible for it?”
+The practical question in data operations is not “do we have controls?” — it is “who checked this morning, and what did they find?”

 Three control types run across every financial domain: